ngi-nix/IRMAseal/readme.md

   services.irmaseal-pkg = {
     enable = true;

+    # Path to the directory containing both private and
+    # public key.
+    #
-    # these are keys generated via `irmaseal-pkg generate`
+    # If the keys are not present, they are generated on
-    publicKeyPath = /path/to/pkg.pub;
+    # the first run.
-    secretKeyPath = /path/to/pkg.sec;
+    keyDir = /path/to/your/keys;

+    # see module for entire list of options
   };

 }